-Being raised in Paris, one thing that I loved and miss the most about winter are roasting chestnuts on an open fire from street vendors.
+Being raised in Paris, one thing that I loved and miss the most about winter is roasting chestnuts on an open fire from street vendors.

-The smell awakens your senses, and your want to have some.
+The smell awakens your senses, and you want to have some.

 Nothing is more wonderful than holding this perfectly shaped cone of paper containing those preciously shaped brown morsels of love at each bite.

 You do not care how cold it is and that your gloves must come off.

 I love chestnuts, not only roasted but also steamed, pureed, and marrons glacee.